The 3 Best Ways to Remove Foundation from Clothes (Watch Video)

-Isn’t it the worse when you wear that new white shirt and as you pull it over your head foundation is smeared around the neckline?
+Isn’t it the worst when you wear that new white shirt and as you pull it over your head foundation is smeared around the neckline?
 Great.
 I can’t express how much this frustrates me.
 No matter what I do its inevitable that make up will somehow end up on my shirt.
 I’ve even tried putting on my blouse prior to putting on my makeup but then I end up hot and sweaty in my shirt.
-So, without spending a fortune on a new top or the dry cleaners (who can’t guarantee they will even get it out) what can we do to get those icky foundation stains out?
-I’ve come out with some at home solutions that do work!
-And these products you already own in your cabinet.
-Yay!

-Removing Oil Free Liquid Foundations
+Removing Oil Free Liquid Foundations using Shaving Cream

 1. Apply the shaving cream to the foundation mark.
 It can be any kind of shaving brand.
 Doesn’t need to be anything named brand.
 Be sure to use cream rather than gel.